-Restrictions on the transfer of shares, such as clauses on consent for disposal, or limits on the ownership of shares (Article 245-A/1/b).
+Restrictions on the transfer of shares, such as clauses on consent for disposal, or limits on the ownership of shares (Article 245-A/1/b)).

-There are no restrictions to the free transfer of ownership of the shares other than the ones arising from the applicable law (e.g. the obligation to launch a public tender offering when the shareholder ownership exceeds 1/3 or 1/2 of the total voting rights).
+There are no restrictions to the free transfer of ownership of the shares other than the ones arising from the applicable law (namely the obligation to launch a public tender offering when the shareholder ownership exceeds 1/2 of the total voting rights).

-Number of own shares, the percentage of share capital that it represents and corresponding percentage of voting rights that corresponded to own shares (Article 245-A/1/a).
+Number of own shares, the percentage of share capital that it represents and corresponding percentage of voting rights that corresponded to own shares (Article 245-A/1/a)).